k00ka/fbbot/README.md

 1. Go into your Facebook chat and give it a try!
 1. Play, train and revise

-## Congratulations, you've created a Facebook bot with Natural Language Parsing and Artificial Intelligance!
+Congratulations, you've created a Facebook bot with an AI back-end!